A link condition for simplicial complexes, and CUB spaces: Lattices, orthoscheme complexes and injective metric spaces

 \subsection{Unique bicombings in orthoscheme complexes of semilattices}

 We now turn to the case of orthoscheme complexes of semilattices.
 Here, in order to obtain the injectivity and the CUB property, we need to ask for the flag condition.

-\bthm Let $L$ denote a graded semilattice with minimum $0$.
+\bthm Let $L$ denote a graded meet-semilattice with minimum $0$.
 Assume that any $a,b,c \in L$ pairwise upperly bounded have a common upper bound.
 Then the orthoscheme complex of $L$, with the standard $\ell^\infty$ metric, is injective and CUB. \ethm

 \bp According to~\cite[Theorem~6.1]{haettel_helly_kpi1}, we know that the orthoscheme complex $|L|$ of $L$, with the standard $\ell^\infty$ metric, is injective.
 Since it is finite-dimensional, according to Theorem~\ref{thm:descombes_lang_finite_dimension_unique_bicombing} we know that it admits at most one convex bicombing.
 It remains to prove that it admits a convex bicombing.